Kaushikmuliya/intelligent-media-processing-pipeline/README.md

 ## AI Usage Disclosure

-AI tools (Claude via Kiro IDE) were used throughout this project.
+AI tools were used throughout this project.
 Here is an honest account of where and how:

 ### Where AI helped